 Inquiry.
-Information gathering and initial fact-finding to determine if an allegation or apparent instance of research misconduct has substance and therefore warrants an Investigation.
+The process under the Policy for information gathering and preliminary fact-finding to determine if a Charge or apparent instance of Research Misconduct has substance and therefore warrants an Investigation.

 Investigation.
-The formal examination and evaluation of all relevant facts to determine whether misconduct has occurred, and, if so, the responsible person and the seriousness of the misconduct.
+The process under the Policy for the formal examination and evaluation of all relevant facts to determine whether Research Misconduct has occurred, and, if so, the responsible person and the seriousness of the misconduct.